SvenTiigi/YouTubePlayerKit/README.md

 )
 ```

-If you wish to further customize the underlying HTML you can configure the `YouTubePlayer.HTMLBuilder` when initializing an instance of `YouTubePlayer`:
+If you wish to further customize the underlying HTML you can configure the [`YouTubePlayer.HTMLBuilder`](https://github.com/SvenTiigi/YouTubePlayerKit/blob/main/Sources/Models/YouTubePlayer%2BHTMLBuilder.swift) when initializing an instance of the player:

 ```swift
 let youTubePlayer = YouTubePlayer(